Archdiocese of Ljubljana: History

 An ancient diocese of Emona was founded in 320 but in the seventh century the see was transferred on the coast of Istria in the city of Cittanova to form a new diocese.

 From 811, the territory of the Ljubljana Archdiocese was part of the ecclesiastical territory of the Patriarch of Aquileia.
 Frederick III, Holy Roman Emperor, erected on 6 December 1461 the Diocese of Laibach, which was confirmed six months later, on 6 September 1462, by Pope Pius II.
 Several days later, it was taken from the jurisdiction of the Patriarch of Aquileia and made directly subject to the Holy See.
-On 3 March 1787, it became an archdiocese and a metropolis, which it remained until 1807, when it was for political reasons degraded to a common diocese.
+On 3 March 1787, it became an archdiocese and a metropolis by imperial decree, on March 8, 1788, it was canonically elevated to the rank of a metropolitan see by the bull In universa gregis of Pope Pius VI, having as suffragans the united dioceses of Senj and Modruš and the new Diocese of Gradisca; the latter was replaced in 1791 by the Diocese of Gorizia and Gradisca, and also in 1791 the Diocese of Trieste was added.
+However, on August 19, 1807, it was demoted to a diocese immediately subject to the Holy See by the bull Quaedam tenebrosa of Pope Pius VII.

 The Nazi persecution of the Church in annexed Slovenia was akin to that which occurred in Poland.
 Within six weeks of the Nazi occupation, only 100 of the 831 priests in the Diocese of Maribor and part of the Diocese of Ljubljana remained free.
 Clergy were persecuted and sent to concentration camps, while religious orders had their properties seized.

 The diocese was again elevated to an archdiocese by Pope John XXIII on 22 December 1961, and to a metropolis by Pope Paul VI on 22 November 1968.
 Today the archdiocese has two suffragan sees, Koper (since 1977) and Novo Mesto (since 2006).
 It is the principal see of Slovenia; one living former archbishop, Franc Rode, CM, was promoted to a Curial office (Prefect of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life) and made a Cardinal.